Technologicat/spacemacs.d/README.md

 We use `yafolding` instead of the folding features of `evil`, because it requires no configuration, works perfectly for Python, and importantly, *draws nice-looking folding markers at the fringe*.
 Spacemacs's `evil** folding (required for languages not based on indentation** of course remains available.

 **CAUTION**: The undo-and-correct-interactively feature of `<f8> S-<f8>` requires the corrected word still to be on the screen in order to work correctly.
-This limitation is because the flyspell overlay is deleted when a correction is accepted, and undoing the correction does not restore the overlay.
+This limitation is because the flyspell overlay is deleted when a correction is accepted, and `undo-tree-undo` to remove the correction does not restore the overlay.
 Thus, as a workaround, when you press `<f8> S-<f8>`, after performing the undo, we run `flyspell-region` for the text currently visible on screen (to restore the overlay) before invoking `flyspell-correct-previous` again.
+This is known to be slow for buffers with only a screenful of text in them (e.g. git commit messages).

 ## Some useful standard key bindings